220328-uta-sh-net-ext/training-code/3-Services/Notes.md

 ## HTTP Request and Response
 - Request
+    * It is essentially what the client sents
+    * It will tell what HTTP verb the request will be all about (either GET, POST, PUT, etc.)
+    * It will tell what kind of actual data the client is trying to sent (in a JSON format)
+    * It has a bunch of other useful metadata things you don't need to know like ip addresses, urls, etc. things that might be useful for debugging purposes
     - Request Header
         - Method: Http Method (GET, POST, PUT, DELETE)
         - PATH: Url